 His friend George is very impressed with Vishal’s pizza machine.
 So much so that, George offers to buy this machine from Vishal.

-Now here is a question for you – What do you think is the minimum price that George should pay Vishal to buy this machine?
-Well, obviously to answer this question we need to see how economically useful this machine is going to be for George.
+Here is a question for you – What do you think is the minimum price that George should pay Vishal to buy this machine?
+Obviously, to answer this question, we need to see how economically useful this machine will be for George.
 Assuming he buys this machine today (2014), over the next 10 years, the machine will earn him Rs.500,000/- each year.

 Here is how George’s cash flow in the future looks like –

-Clearly, George is going to earn Rs.50,00,000/- (10 x 500,000) over the next 10 years, after which the machine is worthless.
+Clearly, George will earn Rs.50,00,000/- (10 x 500,000) over the next 10 years, after which the machine is worthless.
 One thing is clear at this stage, whatever is the cost of this machine, it cannot cost more than Rs.50,00,000/-.
 Think about it – Does it make sense to pay an entity a price which is more than the economic benefit it offers?

 So far, in our quest to price the automatic pizza maker we have deduced three crucial bits of information –